pbouzakis/spak/README.md

 This script provides:

-- pre commit: Runs jshint before commit is added to history.
+- pre commit: Lints code before commit is added to history.
 - pre push: Runs tests before code is pushed up to remote.